brianabaker/travel-net/README.md

 ## How To Use
 * Search for friends to add, await a friend response
-* Your friends will be listed on the left side of the scrren
+* Your friends will be listed on the left side of the screen
 * Click on a friend listed to select their profile, chat window, or see where they are on the map
 * Your friends traveling will appear on the map as blue markers
 * Your friends not currently traveling will appear on the map as red markers
-* Go on a trip, and add locations as you travel to keep your friends to date with where you are
+* Go on a trip, and add locations as you travel to keep your friends up to date with where you are
 * Add pictures to your trips
-* End a trip at any time and return to real life
+* End a trip at any time, and put in where you've decided to take residence

 ## Prerequisites